Sayanjones/Visual-Nutrition-Assistant/README.md

-# Calorie_Advisor: Generative AI for Food Recognition and Calorie Estimation
+# Your Dietary Health Advisor: Generative AI for Food Recognition and Calorie Estimation

 # Dataset Information
 • Leveraged the power of Google Gemini Pro Vision to create a comprehensive image model application.
 Integrated the application seamlessly with Streamlit for an intuitive and user-friendly interface.